Ghasak/nvim/docum/tabnine.md

         ...ite/pack/packer/opt/cmp-tabnine/lua/cmp_tabnine/init.lua:20: in function <...ite/pack/packer/opt/cmp-tabnine/lua/cmp_tabnine/init.lua:19>
 ```

-# How to fix today
+# How to fix with virtualenv
 You need to provide the following:
 `x86_64-apple-darwin/`, this is the directory that the `virtualenv` is compatable with the python version.